jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->Currently up to date with 2023 boosters are: 6,165 people, who received their second booster dose on or before Sep 27 2023.
+>Currently most protected from current variants by 2023 boosters are: 6,165 people, who received their 2023 booster dose on or before Sep 27 2023.
 >This represents 0.05 percent of the population of Ohio.

 ### Archival: Testing